 If your eligibility is confirmed it also means that the school will receive pupil premium grant to provide additional educational support to help your child to do well at school.
 This can be spent on a range of different things to benefit your child, including school trips, music lessons, after school sporting activities etc.

-If you are not in receipt of these benefits but your child is in Reception, Year 1 or Year 2, your child can receive Universal Infant Free School Meals but it is helpful if you tell us that you want the meal from September 2016.
-Please complete the attached form and return to the school office by 30th September 2016.
+If you are not in receipt of these benefits but your child is in Reception, Year 1 or Year 2, your child can receive Universal Infant Free School Meals but it is helpful if you tell the school office that you want the meal so that we can order the correct number of meals and therefore cut down on food wastage.
 School meals comply with School Food Standards, food safety and health and safety requirements.
 Hot meals are provided in nearly all schools.
 The meals are ordered by the school then delivered, cooked, served and cleared away by contract staff.
 From the school’s point of view, it would be helpful if eligible children take a free or universal infant meal every day because this simplifies our ordering and reduces food and packaging waste.
 Contractors provide meals on a three or four week menu cycle which changes twice per year.
 If your child has a medically prescribed diet, please let us know if you are eligible for a free meal or UIFSM, or the contractor if you are paying for the meal.
 In either case, the contractor will provide a specific menu plan for your child.

 Mrs D Clark